exfury/furya/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- Why do we need this feature?
 What problems may be addressed by introducing this feature?
-What benefits does Juno stand to gain by including this feature?
+What benefits does Furya stand to gain by including this feature?
 Are there any disadvantages to including this feature? -->

 ## Proposal